 Every winter, BookNet runs a survey to find out what Canadians have been up to in their free time throughout the previous year.
-We asked 750 respondents from across the country a few general questions about their favourite leisure activities, but the focus was primarily on their book-reading and book-listening habits.
+We asked 750 respondents from across the country a few general questions about their favourite leisure activities in 2017, but the focus was primarily on their book-reading and book-listening habits.

 This is what we found out.